logos-co/logos-core-poc/website/docs/liblogos/architecture.md

 description: Internal architecture and design goals of liblogos.
 ---

+... needs a lot more detail than this...

 ### Publishing Your Own Module

 Modules expose their Qt objects through the SDK provider.
 The generated wrappers automatically enforce token checking by routing calls through the module proxy.